The Help (film): Critical response

 The Help received mostly positive reviews from critics.
-Review aggregator Rotten Tomatoes reported that 76% of 232 professional critics gave the film a positive review, with an average score of 7.00/10.
+Review aggregator Rotten Tomatoes reported that 75% of 231 professional critics gave the film a positive review, with an average score of 7.00/10.
 The website's critical consensus reads: "Though arguably guilty of glossing over its racial themes, The Help rises on the strength of its cast – particularly Viola Davis, whose performance is powerful enough to carry the film on its own."
-Metacritic, a review aggregator which assigns a weighted average score out of 100 to reviews from mainstream critics, gives the film a score of 62 based on 41 reviews.
+Metacritic, a review aggregator which assigns a weighted average score out of 100 to reviews from mainstream critics, gives the film a score of 62 based on 41 reviews Indicating generally favorable reviews.
 CinemaScore polls reported that the average grade moviegoers gave the film was a rare "A+" on an A+ to F scale.

 Tom Long from The Detroit News remarked about the film: "Appealling, entertaining, touching and perhaps even a bit healing, The Help is an old-fashioned grand yarn of a film, the sort we rarely get these days."
 Connie Ogle of Miami Herald gave the film three out of four stars and said it "will make you laugh, yes, but it can also break your heart.
 In the dog days of August moviegoing, that's a powerful recommendation."
+Many critics praised the performances of Davis and Spencer.
+Wilson Morales of Blackfilm.com gave the movie three out of four stars and commented, "With powerful performances given by Viola Davis and scene stealer Octavia Spencer, the film is an emotionally moving drama that remains highly entertaining."
+David Edelstein of New York magazine commented, "The Help belongs to Viola Davis."

 A more mixed review from Karina Longworth of The Village Voice said: "We get a fairly typical Hollywood flattening of history, with powerful villains and disenfranchised heroes."
 Rick Groen of The Globe and Mail, giving the film two out of four stars, said: "Typically, this sort of film is an earnest tear-jerker with moments of levity.
 Instead, what we have here is a raucous rib-tickler with occasional pauses for a little dramatic relief."
 Referring to the film as a "big, ole slab of honey-glazed hokum", The New York Times noted that "save for Ms. Davis's, however, the performances are almost all overly broad, sometimes excruciatingly so, characterized by loud laughs, bugging eyes and pumping limbs."
 Some of the negative reviews criticized the film for its inability to match the quality of the book.
 Chris Hewitt of the St. Paul Pioneer Press said about the film: "Some adaptations find a fresh, cinematic way to convey a book's spirit but The Help doesn't."

-Many critics praised the performances of Davis and Spencer.
-Wilson Morales of Blackfilm.com gave the movie three out of four stars and commented, "With powerful performances given by Viola Davis and scene stealer Octavia Spencer, the film is an emotionally moving drama that remains highly entertaining."
-David Edelstein of New York magazine commented, "The Help belongs to Viola Davis."